Lab41/attalos/README.md

 To start downloading datasets, see [the Dataset README](attalos/dataset/README.md).

+To learn how to preprocess data, see [the Preprocessing READE](attalos/preprocessing/README.md).

 To learn about running the performance metrics, see [the Evaluation README](attalos/dataset/README.md).

+To learn how to optimize wordvectors, see [the Update-words README](attalos/imgtxt_algorithms/updatewords/README.md).

 To learn how to run the demo app, see [the Demo README](attalos/imgtxt_algorithms/demo_app/README.md).

-To learn how to optimize wordvectors, see [the Update-words README](attalos/imgtxt_algorithms/updatewords/README.md).

 To learn about our utilities classes, see [the Util README](attalos/imgtxt_algorithms/util/README.md).

-To learn how to pre-process MSCOCO, see [the MSCOCO READE](attalos/preprocessing/README.md).

 # Install Instructions